Last Updated: 06 January, 2026

 2024 was the second full calendar year for the legal Kansas sports betting market, and the state has seen solid numbers when it comes to handle and revenue across the board.
 During 2024, KS bettors placed, on average, around $210 million worth of real-money wagers monthly, which roughly resulted in an average monthly revenue of $18.5 million and tax income of $1.1 million each month.

 With recent legislation that allows tribal casinos to open sportsbooks, Kansas should continue to see gradual growth in monthly handle, revenue, and tax income.
-State's betting handle, revenue, and tax income totals from 2024 crossed the 2023 year's total figures already after the record-breaking November, and everything indicates that the KS betting market should keep growing in 2025 at a steady pace.
+The state's betting handle, revenue, and tax income totals from 2024 have already surpassed the 2023 year's total figures, following the record-breaking November.
+This indicates that the KS betting market is expected to continue growing in 2026 at a steady pace.

 While the Kansas licensing fee is unknown, we do know that there is a 10% tax rate on retail and online betting, which is reasonable compared to the rest of the market.
 There are four commercial casinos across the state, each of which can partner with a maximum of three online operators.